This Fact Sheet is not relevant in your region

 - Gas suppliers must give you seven days’ notice in writing that they are going to disconnect your gas supply because you have not paid your bill.

-Contact your local council and the Citizens Advice consumer service if your supplier is threatening to disconnect your supply.
+Contact your local council and Advice Direct Scotland's energy advice service if your supplier is threatening to disconnect your supply.
 Your local council may be able to help you to avoid disconnection through the Scottish Welfare Fund.

 If you have children, consider contacting your local social services department for help with your energy payments.
 Tell your supplier that you have contacted social services as they must delay cutting you off if social services are looking into your case.
 They will usually hold action for 14 working days but may agree to delay longer.
 This could give you time to make an arrangement to pay.
 The Children (Scotland) Act 1989 gives social services the power to make payments in certain circumstances to families with children in need.